 MSc, on the other hand, stands for Master of Science, and this overarching degree is one of the two core prongs of tertiary education (the other being an MA, or Master of Arts.)

 Most programmes last between 1-2 years full time, and depending on the university and degree, they often offer part-time options (although in this case the length of the programme usually doubles).
-Many universities and school also offer online degrees in some majors, such as EDHEC which offers an Online MSc in International Business Management, and Data Management & Business Analytics.
+Many universities and school also offer online degrees in some majors, such as EDHEC which offers an Online MSc in International Business Management, Corporate Finance, Data Management & Business Analytics and Strategic Marketing.
 Classes can be both intimate or large in size, usually starting larger in general courses and becoming more individual within advanced courses.